Authentic – ‘made or done in the traditional or original way’.

 5. Just Wander

 They don’t call it ‘Wanderlust’ for nothing.
 Walking around a city or town without a plan, and without following a map, will let you see parts of it you wouldn’t have expected to see.
-Stumbling across a cute little cafe, a bar full of locals or a beautiful empty church if far more satisfying than walking half way across a city just to find an overrated tourist trap.
+Stumbling across a cute little cafe, a bar full of locals or a beautiful empty church is far more satisfying than walking halfway across a city just to find an overrated tourist trap.